WPPDmutual/Stock-Trading-Bot/README.md

 The four criteria here are the upper and lower bounds on the date: yyyy-mm-dd, the ticker, as well as the desired criterium.
 A list of all 365 criteria can be found [here](http://docs.intrinio.com/tags/intrinio-public#historical-data).
 A comprehensive view at the intrinio API can be found [here](http://docs.intrinio.com)

  ### Poloniex API

+The Poloniex API is an API for trading cryptocurrencies, it also supports data.
+In this set up it retrieves the daily openings prices of a desired cryptocurrency.

  Insert the appropriate data in the respective variables and run the script.

  ```